miloserdev/openbmc/poky/documentation/overview-manual/concepts.rst

 code:

 .. image:: figures/source-fetching.png
-   :width: 100%
+   :align: center

-The :ref:`ref-tasks-fetch` and :ref:`ref-tasks-unpack` tasks fetch
+The :ref:`ref-tasks-fetch` and
+:ref:`ref-tasks-unpack` tasks fetch
-the source files and unpack them into the :term:`Build Directory`.
+the source files and unpack them into the
+:term:`Build Directory`.

 .. note::

+   For every local file (e.g.
+   file://
+   ) that is part of a recipe's
+   SRC_URI
-   For every local file (e.g. ``file://``) that is part of a recipe's :term:`SRC_URI` statement, the OpenEmbedded build system takes a checksum of the file for the recipe and inserts the checksum into the signature for the :ref:`ref-tasks-fetch` task.
-If any local file has been modified, the :ref:`ref-tasks-fetch` task and all tasks that depend on it are re-executed.
+   statement, the OpenEmbedded build system takes a checksum of the file for the recipe and inserts the checksum into the signature for the do_fetch task.
+If any local file has been modified, the do_fetch task and all tasks that depend on it are re-executed.

-By default, everything is accomplished in the :term:`Build Directory`, which has a defined structure.
-For additional general information on the :term:`Build Directory`, see the ":ref:`structure-core-build`" section in the Yocto Project Reference Manual.
+By default, everything is accomplished in the Build Directory, which has a defined structure.
+For additional general information on the Build Directory, see the ":ref:`structure-core-build`" section in the Yocto Project Reference Manual.

-Each recipe has an area in the :term:`Build Directory` where the unpacked source code resides.
+Each recipe has an area in the Build Directory where the unpacked source code resides.
 The :term:`S` variable points to this area for a recipe's unpacked source code.
 The name of that directory for any given recipe is defined from several different variables.
-The preceding figure and the following list describe the :term:`Build Directory`'s hierarchy:
+The preceding figure and the following list describe the Build Directory's hierarchy:

 -  :term:`TMPDIR`: The base directory
    where the OpenEmbedded build system performs all its work during the